Greetings and Welcome to My Home Page!

 My research focuses on the development of

-analytical and numerical methods for
+analytical and computational methods for

 differential equations describing these systems.

-I am a co-director of the
+and co-director of the

 "Mathematics and Climate Research Network,"